Denso Kasius

 Denso Kasius (born 6 October 2002) is a Dutch professional footballer who plays as a defender for club AZ.

 Club career

 In January 2021, Kasius joined FC Volendam on loan.

 On 30 January 2022, he signed for Italian club Bologna.

 On 26 January 2023, Kasius joined Austrian Bundesliga club Rapid Wien on loan until the end of the season.

 On 3 July 2023, Kasius signed a four-year deal to join AZ Alkmaar.
+He was in the Eredivisie Team of the Month for October 2024.